Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--01-real-world-scenario.md

-# Point 1 of 9: 01 Real World Scenario
+# 02 Working With Resource Tags

-**Lab:** 02 Working With Resource Tags
+## Point 1 of 9: Real-World Scenario

-**Summary:** This section covers *01 real world scenario* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+Introduce the real-world problem that this lab is designed to solve.